silverton-io/buz/website/docs/introduction/what-is-honeypot.md

 ## Consists of a Single Self-Contained Binary

 Event collection infrastructure comes in all shapes and sizes except `a single artifact that can be deployed anywhere`.
+Honeypot changes that.

 **Honeypot was created from the ground-up to eliminate as many moving pieces as possible without sacrificing quality and transport guarantees.**